panzerdp/dmitripavlutin.com/content/posts/010-three-dots/index.md

 console.log(otherWords);           // => ['Hi', 'Hello', 'Good day']
 console.log(otherWords === words); // => false
 ```

 `otherWords` is a clone version of `words` array.
-Notice that cloning happens only on array itself, but not on the contained elements (i.e. it's not a deep clone).
+Notice that cloning happens only on the array itself, but not on the contained elements (i.e. it's not a deep clone).

 ### 4.2 Array destructure